Kay Player BA (Hons) ipsay Counselling Registered MBACP

-Enabling a person to build up their self esteem and develop self awareness helps them to be more confident to make decisions.
+Feelings of anxiety and depression can be alleviated by enabling a person to build up their self esteem and develop self awareness.
+This in turn helps them to be more confident to make decisions.
 Feeling better equipped to make decisions happens by reflecting on and challenging existing behaviours, thoughts and feelings.
 Some existing behaviours are simply outdated or just not relevant to a particular situation.
 What clothes do you have in your wardrobe that are ten, twenty or thirty years old?
 Is it time to de-clutter your ‘behaviour’ wardrobe?
 Sift through the ones that are outdated, passed on, not relevant anymore.
 Working as an integrative Counsellor, I draw on several theories and techniques to support each client with a unique therapy.
 Offering a safe, confidential space to help you develop or rediscover a strong sense of self to support this personal growth.

 My specialism is bereavement and loss.